Clock Tower (SNES)

-In addition to this, it has seven unused animations, two of which are exact duplicates.
+In addition to this, it has five unused animations, of which two are exact duplicates.
 It's clear that some of the bird's actions aren't fully implemented as it's never animated while inside the cage, even when it's helping Bobby find the player.

 The rat and crow cages were supposed to be animated when being opened by the player, but these animations never get used.

 This painting was found among the sprites that belong in the phone room.
-The palette used here gets loaded when you enter that room and isn't used by anything else.
+Luckily its unique palette is still included in the room's data.

 The shelf in the middle of the mural room looks the same as the one in the library, except it has its own palette.
 There is a slightly different version made for the mural room that doesn't get used.
-The upper part has been redrawn and it lacks a shadow and as such wouldn't match the animation where it tips over, which is probably why they had to use the other sprite instead.
+The upper part has been redrawn and it lacks a shadow and as such wouldn't match the animation where it tips over, which is probably why they went with the other sprite instead.

 The vase and flower in the ceremony room once consisted of these two separate sprites.
 They have since been replaced by a single sprite (using the same tiles) instead.
 The room still loads two sprite objects at the same spot but the second one doesn't display anything.